ShamaeelAhmed/ShamaeelAhmed/README.md

 - 👋 Hi, I’m @ShamaeelAhmed
 - 👀Just a 0.1x programmer
-- 🌱 I’m currently learning python but am a front-end web developer
+- 🌱 I’m currently learning python but am a full-stack web developer

 <!---
 ShamaeelAhmed/ShamaeelAhmed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.